inbravo/aws-feature-set/README.md

 - Secret access key can be retrieved only once during user creation.
 In case you lose it then you can re-generate it
 - IAM Password policy can be set to access the admin console
 - New users have no permissions when first created.
 Everything has to be explicitly added
+- Create new users
+	- Access key id and secret access key for programmatic access
+	- User id and password for console access
 - Power User Access allows Access to all AWS services except the management of groups and users within IAM

 ### Manage AWS resources via (Mr. CS : Mister SeaAs)